physicsbb/BookOfPhysics/_sources/CondensedMatter/MATRL204.md

 =\frac{\mu_0}{4\pi r^3}\left[3\left[\vec{m}\cdot\hat{r}\right]\hat{r}-\vec{m}\right]}
 $$

-Notice also that the magnetic field is partially anti-parallel to the magnetic moment, and partially along the radial direction parallel to the position vector.
+Notice also that the magnetic field is partially anti-parallel to the magnetic moment, and partially parallel to the position vector along the radial direction.

 ###### Rabbit hole #001
 Alternatively, one can attempt to get lost in vector algebra, which I believe is not impossible and in fact more general, and can shed more insight into a truly coordinate-free derivation. which involves $\nabla\times\vec{A}=\nabla\times\left[\frac{\mu_0}{4\pi}\frac{\vec{m}\times\hat{r}}{r^2}\right]$.
 But since we are now on a time-constraint, let's save ourselves the mental gymnastics and pursue ideas more worthwhile, not vector and differential geometry.